Fusion-Party-Aus/Formal-Documents/Constitution.md

     b. by sending the notice by post to the registered address;
     c. by leaving the notice at the registered address; or
     d. if the Committee determines that it is appropriate in the circumstances—
-       i) by email to the email address of the Association or the Secretary; or ii) by facsimile transmission to the facsimile number of the Association.
+       i. by email to the email address of the Association or the Secretary; or ii. by facsimile transmission to the facsimile number of the Association.

 ### 77. Custody and inspection of books and records